Immaculate Conception Church (New Orleans): History

 Two Immaculate Conception churches, nearly identical to each other, were built on the same site over time.
 The first church was designed by Fr.
 John Cambiaso, S.J., and completed in 1857.
 In the late 1920s, it suffered foundation damage due to the construction of the Pere Marquette building.
 The church's floor split in half.
 The building was disassembled in 1928.
 New footings at the same site were laid in 1929 with the cornerstone laid on 16 May 1929.
 The new church building, incorporating many fixtures from the older church, was dedicated on 2 March 1930.

+In November 2025, the Archdiocese of New Orleans placed over 150 parishes and charities in Chapter 11 bankruptcy protection as part of a settlement plan to resolve hundreds of sex abuse lawsuits.
+This wave of bankruptcies included this church.

 Architecture

 Immaculate Conception church was built and designed in the Neo-Venetian Gothic style of Gothic Revival architecture, with Moorish Revival and Byzantine Revival elements.

 Interior

 When one enters the church, one is met with the enormous height of the nave, compared to other churches in New Orleans.
 The columns begin with niches in which small statues of archangels stand, and then what is reminiscent of a Solomonic column.

 The many stained glass windows of the church, depicting Jesuit saints, are among the finer in America.
 They are seen when facing back towards the entrance.
 The interior also is furnished with religious paintings and murals.

 The pews are made of cast iron, with Moorish tracery, rosettes, and designs particularly symbolic of scriptural references.
 The chandeliers of fine bronze are of both Moorish and Byzantine styles.

 The brilliant altar was handmade in Lyon, France, and is 24 karat gold-plated.
 The central focal point of the church is "Mary's Niche", a solid-marble statue of the Blessed Virgin standing in front of a gilded, lit background.
 At the same level are found four other statues of saints.